veithen/veithen.github.io/_posts/2012-07-24-websphere-heuristicmixedexception.md

  - WebSphere
 blogger: /2012/07/how-to-deal-with-heuristicmixedexceptio.html
 disqus: true
+description: >
+ Understand under which conditions a HeuristicMixedException may occur on WebSphere and learn how to deal with it.
 ---

 During an incident such as a database issue, applications deployed on WebSphere may sometimes get